 • Total Debt Servicing Ratio (TDSR)

 The Total Debt Servicing Ratio (TDSR) framework was introduced on 28 June 2013 to prevent home buyers from borrowing too much to finance the purchase of a property.
-Under the framework, home buyers can only borrow to up 60%of their gross monthly income.
+Under the framework, home buyers can only borrow to up 55% (revised on 16 Dec 2021) of their gross monthly income.
 The limit includes all outstanding debts you may have, like car loans, personal loans and credit card balances.

 • Loan-to-Value (LTV) Ratio

-For your first home purchase, you are eligible to borrow up to 75% of the property value if you’re taking up a bank loan.
-For your second property, your loan-to-value (LTV) ratio drops to 45% for loan tenures up to 30 years.
+For your first housing loan, you are eligible to borrow up to 75% of the property value if you’re taking up a bank loan or 55% if the loan tenure is more than 30 years or extends past age 65.
+For your second housing loan, your loan-to-value (LTV) ratio drops to 45% for loan tenures up to 30 years.
 If the loan tenure goes beyond 25 years or your 65th birthday, your LTV drops to 30%.

-As you can see, buying a second property would need significantly more cash.
-Based on a property valuation of S$1 million, you will likely need:
+As you can see, buying a second property while still paying for the mortgage of your first home would need significantly more cash.
+Based on a property valuation of $1 million, you will likely need:

 Buying a second property comes with a lot more financial responsibility compared to your first one, and it is advised to be clear about your objective for buying the second property.
 Is it for investment, or are you using it as a second home?